fgauna12/Identity-Server-Azure-AD-Sample/README.md

 Using Visual Studio, set up multiple start up projects.

-Make sure that you're not using IIS Express or the ports will be autosigned.
+Make sure that you're not using IIS Express or the ports will be auto-assigned.
 From the project settings, specify to debug as **Project**